blank0826/AI-CheckersGame/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**3.	public moveMaker()**<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Function that determines how the player has moved and then will play for the AI based on the algorithm that we have choosen.
+Function that determines how the player has moved and then will play for the AI based on the algorithm <br />
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+that we have choosen.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**4.	public taken (char [][] game, int x1, int y1, int x2, int y2)**<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Function implements the feature of capturing a piece.
-It checks which piece has been captured re-adjust the board and pieces according to that.
+It checks which piece has been captured re-adjust <br />
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+the board and pieces according to that.
 Also sees whether the piece should be converted to a king or not.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**5.	public checkKing(char [][] game)**<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Function to check if the piece has landed on the last row of its opponent and if it has it should be converted to a king.
+Function to check if the piece has landed on the last row of its opponent and if it has it should be <br />
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+converted to a king.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**6.	public checkPos(int x1, int y1, int x2, int y2, char[][] game, boolean errorMessage)**<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 This ensures that if a piece can be captured then no other move can be made.
+Besides that it also checks <br />
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Besides that it also checks that if the piece that is being moved stays within the limits or is not breaking the rules of the game.
+that if the piece that is being moved stays within the limits or is not breaking the rules of the game.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**7.	public getCorrectPos(String team, char[][] game)**<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Functions checks for all the possible moves for capturing a piece and if no piece can be captured then it will just look for possible moves that can be done in the game.
+Functions checks for all the possible moves for capturing a piece and if no piece can be captured then it <br />
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+will just look for possible moves that can be done in the game.
 This is used when the AI has to play its chance.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**8.	public captureTurnPerformed(char[][] game, int x1, int y1, int x2, int y2)**<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;